 How to Store Chicken Broth

-Allow your chicken broth to cool to room temperature (about an hour) before storing.
+Let the chicken broth cool to room temperature (about an hour) before storing.

 Chicken Feet Recipe

-The broth can be sipped or used as a base in many soups, stews, risotto, or any dish that calls for chicken stock.
+Use the broth as a base for soups, stews, risotto, or any recipe that calls for chicken stock.
+You can make it in a stockpot or a slow cooker.

-The broth can be stored in small containers in your freezer for up to 6 months.
-Whenever a recipe calls for chicken stock, pull out a container, and it's at your fingertips.
-There is no need to buy cartons of chicken stock again.
+Store the broth in small containers in the freezer for up to 6 months.
+Anytime you need chicken stock, just grab a container and go.
+No need to buy the boxed kind again.

 For More Recipes